 Why a Weighted Evolution Weighted Blanket?

-Not all weighted blankets are created equal.
-Our weighted blankets are made using the finest quality non-toxic materials and meet high manufacturing standards.
+Weighted Evolution's blankets are made using the finest quality non-toxic materials and meet high manufacturing standards.
 Our proprietary Sensory Sand and double-stitched pockets allow for the maximum amount of DPS to be delivered while you sleep without bunching up.

 So if you’ve talked to your doctor about your sleep apnea and how a weighted blanket may help, it’s time to: